In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 - Below 40%: Not recommended to invest excessive effort.

-Through this method, AI can not only decompose vague natural language into calculable metrics but also align different expressions and conduct quantitative analysis on this basis.
-This approach allows job seekers to objectively assess the true value of a position and enables enterprises to screen talent more efficiently, achieving bidirectional data-driven decision-making.
+Through this method, AI can not only break down vague natural language into calculable metrics but also align different expressions, and conduct quantitative analysis on this basis.
+This method allows job seekers to objectively assess the true value of a position and also enables enterprises to screen talent more efficiently, achieving bidirectional data-driven decision-making.

 More Application Scenarios: From Recruitment to Enterprise Management